Why Social Emotional Learning Competencies Matter in Adolescent & Young Adult Treatment Programs

 Why Social Emotional Competencies Matter in Therapeutic Settings

 Owners, directors and therapists of adolescent and young adult treatment programs are under increasing pressure to demonstrate measurable outcomes—especially related to emotional stability, relational functioning, and long-term independence.
-One powerful framework for doing this is the Pathway to Independence Assessment Framework's measurement of Social and Emotional Learning (SEL) Competencies.
+One powerful framework for doing this is the Pathway to Independence Assessment System's measurement of Social and Emotional Learning (SEL) Competencies.

 The five core competencies of SEL align closely with the clinical targets of therapeutic and residential treatment programs.
 In fact, many of the mental health challenges your clients present with can be understood, tracked, and improved through the lens of SEL competencies.